Home Therapy Fee calculator

 Monthly gross income $0

-Pre-expense, pre-tax monthly target.
+Pre-expense, pre-tax.
 Plan business costs and self-employment tax against this.

 The calculator output is a starting conversation, not the final answer.
-Use it to decide what to change.
+Use it to decide which input to move.

-• Rate is too high for your market.
-Lower the target income, or raise the % of sessions from insurance, or build capacity to 22–25 weekly sessions over time.
+• Rate too high for your market.
+Lower the target income, raise the % from insurance, or build capacity to 22–25 weekly sessions.

-• Rate looks fine but capacity is unrealistic.
+• Capacity unrealistic.
 20 sessions a week sustained year-round is hard.
 Plan vacation weeks and a buffer.

-• Insurance net is suspiciously high.
-Average reimbursement after deductibles and write-offs is usually lower than the contracted rate.
-Check 3 months of real EOBs.
+• Insurance net suspiciously high.
+After deductibles and write-offs, real reimbursement is usually lower.
+Check 3 months of EOBs.

 Open therapy playbook